whisper-project/in-my-voice.client.swift/README.md

 - [Voice Over Off Icon](https://thenounproject.com/icon/voice-over-off-3644052/) by [Justin Blake](https://thenounproject.com/justin.blake.315/) via [the Noun Project](https://thenounproject.com).
 - [Whisper Speech Bubble Icon](https://thenounproject.com/icon/whisper-speech-bubble-4215124/) by [Lucas Helle](https://thenounproject.com/lucashelle/) via [the Noun Project](https://thenounproject.com).
 - [Uncheck](https://thenounproject.com/icon/uncheck-6992025/) by [Annisa](https://thenounproject.com/creator/adeannisa0102/) via [the Noun Project](https://thenounproject.com).

-Daniel Brotsky is also grateful for the example application [ColorStripe](https://github.com/artemnovichkov/ColorStripe), designed by [@artemnovichkov](https://github.com/artemnovichkov) as described in his [blog post](https://blog.artemnovichkov.com/bluetooth-and-swiftui).
-Some of the code in ColorStripe, especially the use of Combine to connect Core Bluetooth managers with ViewModels, has been used in Whisper, as permitted by the [MIT license](https://github.com/artemnovichkov/ColorStripe/blob/main/LICENSE) under which ColorStripe was released.